Murder of Stacy Payne: Murder

-On July 11, 2001, a 15-year-old teenage girl was attacked, raped and murdered by a male intruder in her home.

-On that day, 15-year-old Stacy Lynn Payne, a student and cheerleader at Heritage Hills High School, was at home waiting to go to her part-time job at a pizza place when she received a visit from 29-year-old Roy Lee Ward, who claimed he was looking for a missing dog.
+On July 11, 2001, 15-year-old Stacy Lynn Payne, a student and cheerleader at Heritage Hills High School, was at home waiting to go to her part-time job at a pizza place when she received a visit from 29-year-old Roy Lee Ward, who claimed he was looking for a missing dog.
 He then forced himself inside, cut the phone lines, and attacked Payne with a knife and dumbbell.
-Payne was then raped and mortally wounded by Ward, who stabbed and battered her multiple times, up to 33 times in a row.
+Payne was then raped and mortally wounded by Ward, who stabbed and battered her multiple times.

 At the time of the attack, Payne's younger sister was also present at home, napping when she heard the sounds of Ward raping and harming her elder sister.
 Payne's sister, who witnessed the brutal crime, hid herself upstairs out of fear and called the police.
 Minutes later, a local town marshal Matt Keller responded to the police report and arrived at the scene, where he caught Ward wielding a knife and arrested him.
 According to Keller, he discovered Payne lying on the floor covered in blood, stripped completely naked and had her intestines exposed.

 Although Payne was airlifted to the University of Louisville Hospital, her wounds were too severe and as a result, Payne succumbed to her injuries and she was pronounced dead at 4:18pm.
 An autopsy report revealed that Payne suffered 18 blunt force injuries, including injuries found within the area of her vagina.
 There were also laceration wounds on Payne's body, including one that cut through her spine from the back and another that penetrated her neck and cut her trachea.

 At the time of her death, Payne was about to begin her sophomore year at Heritage Hills High School.
 According to sources, Payne was a well-rounded and active student who participated in a wide range of extracurricular activities.
 She played the flute in the school's marching band, was a cheerleader, served on the student council, and consistently made the honor roll.
 During the summer, Payne also volunteered as an arts and crafts teacher at her Bible school.

 In the aftermath of Payne's murder, her sister and family advocated for introduction of stricter laws to ensure that repeat offenders convicted of public indecency were given longer and stiffer sentences, after it came to light that Ward was previously convicted of public indecency 25 times out of more than 50 past convictions.
 The new laws were eventually proposed and implemented in 2003.